ayush7662/AI_SITE_BUILDER/README.md

 # AI Site Builder

-AI-powered website builder that generates, edits, previews, and deploys websites in real time using conversational prompts.
+An AI-powered website builder is a software tool that uses artificial intelligence to automatically generate, edit, preview, and deploy websites based on simple conversational prompts from the user.

+Instead of writing code manually, users can describe what they want in natural language, and the AI creates a fully functional website with layout, design, and content in real time.

 ---